Google AdWords

 Step 3: Define Targeting

-- Keyword Targeting: Use Google’s Keyword Planner to find relevant keywords for your campaign.
+- Keyword Targeting: Look for appropriate keywords by using Google’s Keyword Planner for your campaign.

 Step 4: Budget and Bidding

-- Daily Budget: Set a daily budget that aligns with your goals and financial capacity.
+- Daily Budget: Every day, spend based on a budget that supports your needs and your finances.

 Step 5: Write Compelling Ads